fuzzygroup/blog/_posts/2016-10-13-aws-tutorial-16-ssh-failures-take-4-time-to-write-some-monitoring-code.md

 ---
 layout: post
-title: AWS Tutorial 15 - SSH Failures Take 3 - Time to Write Some Monitoring Code
+title: AWS Tutorial 15 - SSH Failures Take 4 - Time to Write Some Monitoring Code
 category: aws
 tags: ["aws", "ssh", "ruby", "monitoring"]
 ---

 ![ood_not_oom.jpg](/blog/assets/ood_not_oom.jpg)

 My apologies to the [Good Doctor](https://en.wikipedia.org/wiki/Tenth_Doctor) but when [OOM](https://linux-mm.org/OOM_Killer) is failing you, you have to make an [OOD](https://en.wikipedia.org/wiki/Ood) joke.
-We're nerdy over hear.
+We're nerdy over here.
 Every one of us.

 Well crap.
 I just ran my ansible df -h test which checks to make sure my boxes are up and running and I got complete failure: